ahmetdzdrr/Multi-Label-Classification-IsBankasi-ML-Challenge/README.md

 - Open the Jupyter Notebook file (multi_label_classification.ipynb) in your Jupyter Notebook environment.

 - Run each cell in the notebook sequentially.
 The code in the notebook will process the data, perform the selected operations, and generate the desired output.

+## How to Use Optuna?

+- Optuna is a Python library for optimizing machine learning model hyperparameters.
+You can use it with various machine learning frameworks, including XGBoost, LightGBM (LGBM), and CatBoost.
+Here's a short guide on how to do that:

+### Step 1: Install Optuna

+- You need to install Optuna in your Python environment.
+You can do this using pip:

+    ```bash
+      pip install optuna

+### Step 2: Import Optuna and the Machine Learning Library

+- In your Jupyter Notebook or Python script, import Optuna and the machine learning library you want to optimize (e.g., XGBoost, LGBM, or CatBoost).

+    ```bash
+      import optuna
+      import xgboost as xgb
+      import lightgbm as lgb
+      from catboost import CatBoostClassifier

+### Step 3: Define an Objective Function

+- Create an objective function that Optuna will optimize.
+This function takes an Optuna trial object as an argument and returns a score that you want to minimize or maximize.
+This score is typically a metric of your model's performance.

+Here's an example for optimizing the AUC score with XGBoost:

+    ```bash
+      def objective(trial):
+          params = {
+              "objective": "binary:logistic",
+              "eval_metric": "auc",
+              "booster": trial.suggest_categorical("booster", ["gbtree", "gblinear", "dart"]),
+              "lambda": trial.suggest_float("lambda", 1e-8, 1.0, log=True),
+              # Add more hyperparameters to tune
+          }

+    dtrain = xgb.DMatrix(X_train, label=y_train)
+    model = xgb.train(params, dtrain)
+    predictions = model.predict(dtest)

+    auc = sklearn.metrics.roc_auc_score(y_test, predictions)
+    return auc

+### Step 4: Create an Optuna Study

+- Create an Optuna study to run the optimization.
+You can specify the optimization direction, e.g., "maximize" or "minimize" based on your chosen objective (e.g., AUC).

+    ```bash
+      study = optuna.create_study(direction="maximize")

+### Step 5: Start the Optimization

+-Run the optimization process with a specified number of trials.
+Optuna will search for the best hyperparameters based on the objective function.

+    ```bash
+      study.optimize(objective, n_trials=100)

+### Step 6: Retrieve the Best Parameters

+- Once the optimization is complete, you can retrieve the best set of hyperparameters from the study object:

+    ```bash
+   best_params = study.best_params

+- You can then use these best hyperparameters to train your final model with XGBoost, LGBM, or CatBoost.

+#### Additional Notes

+- Make sure to adapt the objective function and hyperparameters to your specific machine learning problem and dataset.

+- The same steps can be applied for optimizing hyperparameters with LightGBM and CatBoost, replacing the relevant library and objective function accordingly.

+- Optuna is a powerful tool for automating hyperparameter tuning, and it can significantly improve the performance of your machine learning models.